Are Potatoes Gluten Free?

 How Potatoes Can Be Used as a Gluten Alternative

-• Potato flour can be used as an alternative to gluten-containing flours.
+- Potato flour can be used as an alternative to gluten-containing flours.
 It is made from ground potato roots, removing fibrous materials.
 Potato flour is mostly used for thickening sauces and is generally incorporated in gluten-free flour blends to add moisture to baked goods.

-• Potatoes can be used to make a crust.
+- Potatoes can be used to make a crust.
 Rather than a traditional pizza crust, use sliced or mashed potato as a base, and bake until crispy.
 Then top with sauce and toppings.

-• In their shredded form, potatoes can make a great hash brown crust for a veggie quiche.
+- In their shredded form, potatoes can make a great hash brown crust for a veggie quiche.

-• Instead of breadcrumbs for frying, you can “bread” your chicken or fish in dehydrated potato crumbs.
+- Instead of breadcrumbs for frying, you can “bread” your chicken or fish in dehydrated potato crumbs.

 The Bottom Line

+So, are potatoes gluten free?
 Potatoes in their natural form are gluten free, and can be a great option for those with celiac disease.
 Potatoes and potato starch can also be a great substitute for gluten in many recipes.

 However, potatoes commonly contain added gluten ingredients when packaged and processed, and can become cross-contaminated with gluten-containing foods when eaten outside of the home.
-Those with gluten issues that also have blood sugar problems or inflammatory bowel disease should use caution around potatoes.
+Those with gluten issues who also have blood sugar problems or inflammatory bowel disease should use caution around potatoes.

 If you think you have a gluten intolerance or allergy, take our quick and reliable sensitivity test.